vadimoroz/guild/README.md

 Public commit for Guild task
 Public commit for Guild taskPublic commit for Guild task Public commit for Guild task
-Public commit for Guild task
+Public commit for Guild tas
 Public commit for Guild task